WHAT IS OCHRE?

 Ochres are common, accessible, medicinal, inspiring and of deep origin.
 Human use of ochre, especially red and black ochre, dates back at least 170,000 years in South Africa, at the dawn of humanity.

-We believe ochres –iron-based clay, soil, rocks– grant us primordial access to key elements involved in the transformation of life.
-Studying iron-oxide on multivalent levels, and through visual use of color, provides paths to learn more about these unique processes of transformation.
+We believe ochres –iron-based clay, soil, rocks– are a key technology involved in the transformation of human life, as well as the life of our earliest microbial ancestors.
+Studying iron-oxide on multivalent levels, and through visual use of color and aesthetic language, provides paths to learn more about these unique processes of transformation.

 WHAT IS AN EARTH PIGMENT?

-Stone, dirt, soil and rocks operate on geological time scales – meaning, they influence and work amongst larger elemental cycles (Nitrogen, Carbon, Phosphorus, etc.) in a ‘slow’ way.
+Stone, dirt, soil, rocks and minerals operate on geological time scales – meaning, they influence and work amongst larger elemental cycles (Nitrogen, Carbon, Phosphorus, etc.) in a ‘slow’ way.
 Many stones capable of producing colored pigment are millions of years old, created alongside gouges, folds and eruptive thrusts of Earth’s iron core.
 Some mineral pigments are only a few thousand, or a few hundred, years old, made through rapid mineralization of plants, animals, trees and synthetic chemical processes.

 COMMERCIAL VS. WILD PIGMENTS